voyeg3r/dotfaster/vim/wiki/pacman.md

 Last Change: sex 08 set 2017 12:58:28 -03
 ```

-If pacman is not running and has a lock package avoiding
+If pacman is not running and has a lock package preventing
 other instalations, run this:

     rm /var/lib/pacman/db.lck